Advertiser Disclosure

 Auto Transfer Funds from Another Account

 Some banks protect you from overdraft fees if you quickly transfer money from another account.
 For example, you can pull money from your savings account and replenish your checking account.
 Following this step within 24 hours of receiving the overdraft fee can help you get a refund.
-Having multiple bank accounts can save you from an overdraft fee, but creating multiple accounts also let you segment your expenses, save for taxes, and do other things with your money.
-So it’s a good idea to create multiple bank accounts, and it can come in handy if you overdraw one of your accounts.
+Having multiple bank accounts can save you from an overdraft fee, but creating multiple accounts also lets you segment your expenses, save for taxes, and do other things with your money.
+So, it’s a good idea to create multiple bank accounts, and it can come in handy if you overdraw one of your accounts.

 Get Overdraft Refund Assistance